mararap/minishell/docs/04-signal.md

 Why?

 Because otherwise both the shell and the command could react to the same `Ctrl+C` or `Ctrl+\`.
-Your code wants the **foreground command** to receive the signal, not the shell parent.
+Our code wants the **foreground command** to receive the signal, not the shell parent.

 After the pipeline finishes, `ms_finish_pipeline()` restores interactive handlers with: